The 42nd Nicol-Brown Amateur Invitational

 “March” and “March”

-Prize: The Donald MacLeod Memorial Silver Buckle (above) created and donated by Stephen Walker of Walker Metalsmiths (Andover, New York).
+Prize: The Donald MacLeod Memorial Silver Buckle (above), created and donated by Stephen Walker of Walker Metalsmiths (Andover, New York). - TBA (4 points)

 Dress and Deportment

-This prize is a special recognition for the effort and thought put into the presentation of performances, showing respect for the contest and love for the music.
+This prize is a special recognition for the effort and thought put into the presentation of performances, showing respect for the contest, the judges, the audience, and love of the music.

 - TBA

-Prize: A $100 gift certificate for Walker Metalsmiths in Andover, New York sponsored by Jane and Jim Spicer (Maryland).
+Prize: A $100 gift certificate for The Piper’s Hut in Pickerington, Ohio, sponsored by Charles McKee (Maryland).

 Congratulations!